v-fearam/adf-databricks-example/Readme.md

 - A SQL Database

 Azure Data Factory will connect ADF key Vault, Databricks, and Data Lake using User Managed Identity.
-Databricks contact data Lake Base on the credentials in the Key Vault associated (Databricks Scope).
+Databricks will contact data Lake based on the credentials in the Key Vault associated (Databricks Scope).
 Azure Data Factory will connect SQL database based on the credentials store in its Key Vault.

 The Pipeline deployed:

 ![ADF Pipeline](adf-pipeline.gif "ADF Pipeline")

-1. Download file from New York Health Data to data lake landing container.
+1. Retrieve the file from New York Health Data and store it in the data lake landing containe
 1. A Databricks Notebook execution.
-Move data from file to a Delta Table on bronze container, it only append information and add control metadata like processing time and file name.
+Move data from file to a Delta Table on bronze container.The process appends information and adds control metadata, including processing time and file name.
-1. A Databricks Notebook execution.
-Clean bronce data, avoid duplication and merge the data in a Delta table in the silver container.
+1. Execute another Databricks Notebook to clean the bronze data, eliminate duplicates, and merge it into a Delta table in the silver container.
-1. A Databricks Notebook execution.
-Take the silver data and populate a star model in a gold container.
+1. Use a Databricks Notebook to take the silver data and populate a star model in the gold container.
-1. Move the star model, dimension tables and fact table, to a SQL Database
+1. Transfer the star model (including dimension tables and fact table) from the gold container to a SQL Database.

 ### 5. Upload databricks notebook